 The Italian Dolomites

-The price includes extensive one to one coaching and tuition, bed and breakfast accommodation in a high quality hotel (no single occupancy supplement) during the workshop.
+The price includes extensive one to one tuition during the workshop, accommodation (on a bed and breakfast basis).
+No single occupancy supplement.
+Travel during the workshop.
+Entrance Fees where applicable.

 Travel to and from the location and personal bills such as bar bills, meals not listed.
 Travel and camera Insurance.